adam-james-v/rss-saver/readme.md

 If you want to run things automatically, you need some mechanism to automate running scripts.
 I am using crontab.

 ## Status
 The script is complete and working as intended.
-A few minor things remain to tweak:

- - add some docstrings to the more complicated functions
- - add a few tests for node transforms.
+Bugs will be fixed if I encounter them or if someone posts an issue.
+This is intended to be a *very* simple script with a small and specific scope, so new features won't be implemented.
+This project is *done* (Yay!).